Chapter 16. Configuring Artificial Intelligence

 If you want to explore integrating ChatGPT, Claude, Gemini, or several other AI engines into Neovim, check out the parrot.nvim plugin.
 Configuration is similar to the other tools above.

-16.7.
+16.8.
 Summary

 This chapter was all about AI.
 AI is a weirdly simple topic, considering the complexity it abstracts away.
-Under the hood, LLMs are really cool, but the interface to interacting with them is typically just a simple POST request to some API somewhere (an API that is so useful we collectively don’t think hard enough about how much we trust it).
+Under the hood, LLMs are really cool, but the interface to interacting with them is typically just a simple HTTP request to some API somewhere (an API that is so useful we collectively don’t think hard enough about how much we trust it).

 Next up, we’ll discuss running debuggers from inside LazyVim.